 Discover the many natural wonders that make Yellowstone a world-renowned treasure.
-Endless geysers, thermal pools, mountains, lakes and canyons stretching on to the horizon.
+Endless geysers, thermal pools, mountains, lakes, and canyons stretching on to the horizon.
 You will visit memorable places such as the Grand Canyon of Yellowstone, Norris Geyser Basin, Old Faithful, Lewis Lake, and many others most visitors never see!
 Bring your camera as bison, elk, and other wildlife abound.
-You may even catch a glimpse of a wolf pack on the hunt in the Lamar Valley.
-Experience Yellowstone in all its glory, while paddling on the alpine lakes of Yellowstone and hiking to remote and pristine vistas.
-You will enjoy all of this from a comfortable base camp, complete with showers and modern facilities.
+You may even catch a glimpse of a wolf pack on the hunt in Hayden Valley.
+Experience Yellowstone in all its glory – from alpine lakes to remote and pristine vistas.
+You will enjoy all of this from a comfortable base camp, complete with modern facilities.

-DAY 6: Pack up camp and enjoy one last adventure before bidding everyone goodbye.
+Pack up camp and enjoy one last adventure before bidding everyone goodbye.
 The trip officially ends in the early afternoon after lunch.
-If travelling in the WI van, you can expect to return to Billings by evening.
+If traveling in the Wilderness Inquiry van, you can expect to return to Billings by evening.

 TERRAIN/ROUTE CHOICES: Yellowstone National Park has a wide variety of terrain and ecosystems, ranging from near-desert at the north entrance to sub-alpine meadows and forests.
 Lodge pole pines cover 60% of the park while burn areas from the 1988 fire feature new growth and colorful wildflowers.
 Yellowstone National Park offers a wide range of route options from very easy to difficult.